nhost/nhost/README.md

 ## What is Nhost?

 Nhost is a **modern open-source Firebase alternative**.
-Nhost is also to the backend, what Netlify & Vercel is for the frontend.
+Nhost is also to the backend, what [Netlify](http://netlify.com/) / [Vercel](https://vercel.com/) is for the frontend.

 Nhost's goal is to provide the **most productive developer experience to build apps**.
 We use the most popular and powerful technologies and make them easy to use with zero vendor lock-in.

 We also provide a **full workflow**.
-From local development to staging, to production.
+This means there's a full workflow from local development, to staging, to production.
 Every detail is made to make developers as efficient as possible.

-A Nhost backend includes PostgreSQL, GraphQL, Hasura, Authentication, Storage and Serverless Functions.
+A Nhost backend includes PostgreSQL, GraphQL, Hasura, Authentication, Storage, and Serverless Functions.

 ## Getting started